silverwind/droppy/README.md

 ## Options
 - `listeners` *Array* - Defines on which network interfaces, port and protocols the server will listen.
 See [listener options](#listener-options) below. `listeners` has no effect when droppy is used as a module.
-- `public` *Boolean* - When enabled, no user authentication is performed.
+- `public` *boolean* - When enabled, no user authentication is performed.
-- `timestamps` *Boolean* - When enabled, adds timestamps to log output.
+- `timestamps` *boolean* - When enabled, adds timestamps to log output.
-- `linkLength` *Number* - The amount of characters in a shared link.
+- `linkLength` *number* - The amount of characters in a shared link.
-- `logLevel` *Number* - Logging amount. `0` is no logging, `1` is errors, `2` is info (HTTP requests), `3` is debug (Websocket communication).
+- `logLevel` *number* - Logging amount. `0` is no logging, `1` is errors, `2` is info (HTTP requests), `3` is debug (Websocket communication).
-- `maxFileSize` *Number* - The maximum file size in bytes a user can upload in a single file.
+- `maxFileSize` *number* - The maximum file size in bytes a user can upload in a single file.
-- `updateInterval` *Number* - Interval in milliseconds in which a single client can receive update messages through changes in the file system.
+- `updateInterval` *number* - Interval in milliseconds in which a single client can receive update messages through changes in the file system.
-- `pollingInterval` *Number* - Interval in milliseconds in which the file system is polled for changes, which is likely **necessary for files on external or network-mapped drives**.
+- `pollingInterval` *number* - Interval in milliseconds in which the file system is polled for changes, which is likely **necessary for files on external or network-mapped drives**.
 This is CPU-intensive!
 Corresponds to chokidar's [usePolling](https://github.com/paulmillr/chokidar#performance) option. `0` disables polling.
-- `keepAlive` *Number* - Interval in milliseconds in which the server sends keepalive message over the websocket, which may be necessary with proxies. `0` disables keepalive messages.
+- `keepAlive` *number* - Interval in milliseconds in which the server sends keepalive message over the websocket, which may be necessary with proxies. `0` disables keepalive messages.
-- `allowFrame` *Boolean* - Allow the page to be loaded into a `<frame>` or `<iframe>`.
+- `allowFrame` *boolean* - Allow the page to be loaded into a `<frame>` or `<iframe>`.
-- `readOnly` *Boolean* - All served files will be treated as being read-only.
+- `readOnly` *boolean* - All served files will be treated as being read-only.
-- `compression` *Boolean* - Whether to serve brotli/gzip compressed static content.
+- `compression` *boolean* - Whether to serve brotli/gzip compressed static content.
 Default: `true`.
 Note that compression incurs no performance penalty because pre-compressed artifacts are included in the distribution.
-- `dev` *Boolean* - Enable developer mode, skipping resource minification and enabling live reload.
+- `dev` *boolean* - Enable developer mode, skipping resource minification and enabling live reload.

 <a name="listener-options"></a>
 ### Listener Options